 Triple Point deploy loan to MiChild Group

-Risk warning: The Triple Point Venture Fund VCT carries all the risks of investment in smaller companies and places investor’s capital at risk.
+Risk warning: The Triple Point Venture Fund carries all the risks of investment in smaller companies and places investor’s capital at risk.
 There is no guarantee that target returns will be achieved, and investors may get back less than they invested.
-Past performance and forecasts are not a reliable indicator of future performance.
-Tax treatment depends on the individual circumstances of each client and is subject to change.
-Tax reliefs depend on the VCT maintaining its qualifying status.
+Tax rules and reliefs depend on individual circumstances and are subject to change.

 This financial promotion has been issued by Triple Point Administration LLP which is authorised and regulated by the Financial Conduct Authority no. 618187.